Kirk Watson

-It was announced by the Austin American-Statesman that Watson planned to resign from the Texas State Senate to become the first dean of the University of Houston's Hobby School of Public Affairs.
+It was announced by the Austin American-Statesman that Watson had planned to resign from the Texas Senate to become the first dean of the University of Houston's Hobby School of Public Affairs.
 His resignation was effective April 30, 2020.
-He was re-elected in the 2022 Austin mayoral election to become Mayor of Austin for the second time.
+With incumbent Mayor Steve Adler not seeking another term, Watson entered the race to become Austin mayor for a second time.
+He was elected for his second stint as mayor in the 2022 Austin mayoral election runoff with 50.4% of the vote.
+Watson was reelected in 2024, narrowly avoiding a runoff by 13 votes.

 Early life and education

 Watson was born in Oklahoma City and raised in Saginaw, Texas, a suburb of Fort Worth, where he attended Boswell High School.
 He received a bachelor's degree in political science in 1980 and a Juris Doctor in 1981 from Baylor University in Waco, Texas.
 At Baylor Law School, Watson was editor-in-chief of the Baylor Law Review and graduated first in his class.
 He subsequently clerked for the U.S. Court of Appeals for the Fifth Circuit.

 Early political career

 Watson was elected president of the Texas Young Lawyers Association in 1990 and served on the executive committee of the State Bar of Texas.
 Watson was an active Democrat throughout the 1990s and served as the chairman of the Travis County Democratic Party.

 In 1991, Watson was appointed by Governor Ann Richards to serve as chairman of the Texas Air Control Board, the state agency that was charged with protecting air quality in Texas.
 During his tenure, he worked to merge the agency with the Texas Air Control Board and the Texas Water Commission to form the Texas Natural Resources Conservation Commission, and oversaw implementation of the 1991 amendments to the federal Clean Air Act.

 In 1994, he was named the Outstanding Young Lawyer of Texas.
 In 1997, Watson co-founded the Austin law firm of Watson Bishop London & Galow, creating a broad law practice that represented families, doctors, small businesses, and some of the state's major universities.